Jackett/Jackett/README.md

 Mono must be compiled with the Roslyn compiler (default), using MCS will cause "An error has occurred." errors (See https://github.com/Jackett/Jackett/issues/2704).

+### Install as service
+1. Install Jackett with the steps from above.
+2. Open the Terminal and run `sudo ./install_service_systemd.sh` You need root permissions to install the service.
+2. If the installation was a success, you can close the Terminal window.

+The service will start on each logon.
+You can always stop it by running `systemctl stop jackett.service` from Terminal.
+You can start it again it using `systemctl start jackett.service`.
+Logs are stored as usual under `~/.config/Jackett/log.txt` and also in `journalctl -u jackett.service`.

 ### Installation on Linux via Ansible

 On a RHEL/Centos 7 system: [linuxhq.jackett](https://galaxy.ansible.com/linuxhq/jackett)